ConstantinAlexandruOneata/ConstantinAlexandruOneata/README.md

 <h1>Hi, I'm Alex!</h1>

 <p> Aspiring Network Engineer with 3 years of dedicated study and hands-on lab experience.
 Certified in CompTIA A+, Network+, and CCNA, with skills in configuring and troubleshooting various networking devices and protocols.
-Strong background in sales and customer service, currently pursuing CCNP Enterprise certification.
-Currently pursuing the CCNP Enterprise certification to further enhance my technical skills and knowledge. </p>
+Strong background in sales and customer service, currently pursuing the CCNP Enterprise certification to further enhance my technical skills and knowledge. </p>

 <h2>👨‍💻 Networking Projects:</h2>